Membership Inference Attack with Partial Features: Introduction

-To tackle this problem, we propose \textbf{MRAD}—a two-stage attack framework that combines Memory-guided Reconstruction with Anomaly Detection.
-MRAD is specifically tailored to the partial feature setting and is capable of accurately inferring membership even when some input features are missing.
-Specifically, when we try to minimize the loss of the target sample by updating unknown features, reconstructed samples with non-member features often deviate significantly from the original distribution, resulting in anomalous data.
-We leverage anomaly detection techniques to identify such deviations, thereby determining whether the observed partial feature combination exists in the training set.
+To tackle these problems, we propose \textbf{MRAD}—a two-stage attack framework that combines Memory-guided Reconstruction with Anomaly Detection.
+Specifically, to address the first challenge, the first stage uses the known features as anchors to recover the unknown features based on the representations learned by the model.
+Based on our observations, reconstructed samples with non-member features often deviate significantly from the original distribution, resulting in anomalous data.
+We leverage anomaly detection techniques to identify such deviations, thus determining whether the observed partial feature combination exists in the training set, thereby addressing the second challenge.
+Further details will be provided in Section \ref{sec:intuition}.
 Our main contributions can be summarized as follows.

-\begin{itemize} \item \textbf{Attack Formalization under Partial Observability}: We investigate a more realistic setting for membership inference attack, in which the adversary has access only to partial features of the target sample.
-We refer to this scenario as PFMI, and we provide a formal definition of the attack framework under this constraint. \item \textbf{Two-Stage Attack Framework}: We propose a two-stage attack framework designed for this new inference scenario.
-The framework is modular and can be integrated with a variety of off-the-shelf anomaly detection techniques. \item \textbf{Extensive Evaluation}: We extensively evaluate our attack framework on both image and tabular datasets, demonstrating its compatibility with various anomaly detection methods.
-In the STL-10 and Epsilon datasets, our method achieves an average AUC of 0.6 even with 40\% missing features. \item \textbf{In-depth Analysis \& Case Study}: We show how hyperparameter settings and the importance of observed features affect attack performance by experiments.
+\begin{itemize} \item We investigate a more realistic setting for membership inference attack, in which the adversary has access only to partial features of the target sample.
+We refer to this scenario as PFMI, and we provide a formal definition of the attack framework under this constraint. \item We propose a two-stage attack framework designed for this new inference scenario, which is applicable to both white-box and black-box settings.
+The framework is modular and can be integrated with a variety of off-the-shelf anomaly detection techniques. \item We extensively evaluate our attack framework on both image and tabular datasets, demonstrating its compatibility with various anomaly detection methods.
+For the STL-10 dataset, our method still exceeds an AUC of 0.75 even when 60\% of the features are missing. \item We show how hyperparameter settings and the importance of observed features affect attack performance by experiments.
 We also present a case study to demonstrate how our attack can lead to privacy leakage in a real world scenario. \end{itemize}